expki/go-vectorsearch/README.md

 # VectorSearch

 Vectorsearch is a high-performance vector search engine that indexes AI-generated embeddings from uploaded documents, files, and text.
-It features a fast search interface powered by a Flat index with centroids generated using a divide-and-conquer strategy for efficient multi-core processing.
+It features a fast search interface powered by a IVF Flat index with centroids generated using a divide-and-conquer strategy for efficient multi-core processing.
 Supports AVX-accelerated CPU execution, with GPU support planned.
 This library is to be imported as a vector search engine in projects and it's UI is not meant for production use.

 ## Demo: [https://vectorsearch.vdh.dev/](https://vectorsearch.vdh.dev/)